joker1007/slides/rubykaigi2019/slides.md

 ---

-# Wrap into new proc
+# Wrap into a new proc

 ```ruby
 gen = "proc { |#{caller_local_variables.map(&:to_s).join(",")}|